PingouInfini/reach/README.md

 2) Get google images from each line of metadata file
     - each image is saved in *<googleimages.limit>*/"username"/1-xxxxxxx.jpg
     - all image are prefixed with index

+## Trick
+Change "twitterCredential" and hide the changes to git:

+    git update-index --assume-unchanged twitter/twitterCredentials.txt

+To track the changes again:

+    git update-index --no-assume-unchanged <file>